-All the sound and fury is part of Pritikin’s new Healthy Grocery Shopping Scavenger Hunt, the brainchild of Pritikin’s Director of Nutrition, Kimberly Gomer, MS, RD.
+All the sound and fury is part of Pritikin’s Healthy Grocery Shopping Scavenger Hunt.
+It’s all about making healthy food shopping not only successful but fun.

 Healthy Grocery Shopping | The Competition Begins!

-On Wednesday evenings at 7:30, everyone boards the Pritikin van at the health resort, often with workout clothes and running shoes on.
-“They’re ready to roll,” laughs Kimberly.
+On Wednesday evenings, everyone boards the Pritikin van at the health resort, often with workout clothes and running shoes on.

 And they’re ready to put into practice what they learned a few days previous in a core nutrition workshop at Pritikin entitled “Label Reading and Other Tips For Shopping Smart.”

 At the entrance to Publix, a Pritikin nutritionist divides the competitors into teams of two or three.
 Each team is then given a list of 12 clues that rhyme, such as “Little Miss Muffet, sat on a tuffet, eating her ____ and whey.”

 They guess the clue (in the above case, curds, or cottage cheese) and race off to find the cottage cheese products that meet their Pritikin healthy grocery shopping guidelines.

 Whoever comes back the quickest, and with the healthiest products, (and without running over another shopper), wins gifts like Pritikin Seasonings and Spices, handmade by the award-winning chefs at the health resort.